PRTG Manual: Remote Probe Quick Setup

 To edit the core probe connection settings you can also use the PRTG Administration Tool on your core server.

 If you use the Clustering feature of PRTG and you want to run remote probes outside your local network, you have to make sure your cluster nodes and the addresses they use are reachable from the outside!
 Check your cluster node settings under System Administration—Cluster before installing a remote probe outside your local network.
-Enter addresses (DNS names or IPs) which are valid for both cluster nodes to reach each other and for remote probes to reach all cluster nodes individually.
+Enter addresses (DNS names or IPs) that are valid for both cluster nodes to reach each other and for remote probes to reach all cluster nodes individually.
 Remote probes outside your LAN cannot connect to your cluster nodes if they use local addresses.

 If you already have a remote probe installed outside your LAN and the probe is disconnected because of this, please follow these steps: